suresh2727/cssgrid/README.md

 # cssgrid
-A little about CSS grid property.
+A little about CSS grid property....

 How to add grid layout to your website.
 Properties used in this.